nrkn/js1k-2019/README.md

 - armour - the monsters would be more powerful so that it was actually needed
 - a ranged weapon, like a bow
 - wall and floor sprites rather than solid blocks
-- add proper dungeon generator back in
+- revert to a proper dungeon generator, ideally the graph-based one
-- more monsters
+- more different monsters
-- monsters have different behaviour
+- monsters have different behaviour and power
 - more use of color
-- maybe doors?
-- treasure chests?
 - more levels - hindered by the use throughout the codebase of the string with five different hex values for colors